ga-wdi-lessons/react-continued/readme.md

 ### Container Components

 When building in React, it's important to keep in mind some of the principles of what a component should be.
-According to the React's developers, React components should be FIRST: focused, independent, reusable, small, and testable.
+According to React's developers, React components should be FIRST: focused, independent, reusable, small, and testable.
 In order to help keep components slim, a good practice is to move as much of the business logic surrounding a component's state to a container component.

 If you're using React correctly, you're going to notice you have a lot of components that simply take in some data via props and output some UI - that is, components with just a render method.
 The reason for this is because a really great paradigm to get used to is separating your components into container components and presentational components, with presentational components optionally taking in some data and rendering a view.